 Dyrham house is open daily from 11am-4pm (last entry 3pm), once inside you can find out more about founder William Blathwayt.

-In previous years, the house was closed to visitors for the winter to allow the team to work on the collection but this year we're sharing this important job with you.
+In previous years, the house has been closed to visitors for the winter to allow the team to work on the collection but we're now open over winter with behind the scenes tours on weekdays.

 'Mr Blathwayt's apartment'

-The dressed rooms in the house known as 'Mr Blathwayt's apartment' re-open on Saturday 4 March 2017.
-These rooms on the East front offer a flavour of 17th-century life, featuring highlights of the collection and some sensory additions, including smelling pouches and 17th-century hot chocolate samples.
+The dressed rooms in the house known as 'Mr Blathwayt's apartment' are situated along the East front.
+They offer a flavour of 17th-century life, featuring highlights of the collection and some sensory additions, including smelling pouches and harpsichord music.

 The basement is open daily, where you can learn more about how the house and garden were built and about the 2015/16 re-roofing project.
 There are some nice features such as a dairy, servant's bells and a Victorian kitchen now home to our second-hand bookshop.